matuteiglesias/journal/content/Business/2025-08-07_Developed_Control_Tower_System_for_Self-Management.md

 ### Achievements:
 - Successfully outlined the framework for the Control Tower system.
 - Defined specific zones and their purposes within the system.
-- Developed templates for print use, including an Index Sheet for organization and productivity.
+- Developed templates for print use, including an Index Sheet for organization and [[productivity]].

 ### Pending Tasks:
 - Implement the Control Tower system in daily routines.